NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/Exam-tips/README.md

 - Edge Locations are not just for READ only, you can write (PUT) too!
 - Object are cached for life of TTL (Time To Live)
 - Can clear cached objects, but you will be charged

+## Storage Gateway

+- File Gateway - For flat files, stored directly on S3.
+- Volume Gateway:
+  - Stored Volumes - Entire dataset is stored on site and is asynchronously backedup to S3
+  - Cached Volumes - Entire dataset is stored on S3 and the most frequent accessed data is cached on site.
+- Gateway Virtual Tape Library
+  - Used for backup and uses popular backup applications like NetBackup, Backup Exec, Veeam etc.